carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ~~~
 {: .output}

-The Coordinate Reference System, or `raster_ams.rio.crs`, is reported as the string `EPSG:32631`.
+The Coordinate Reference System, or `raster_ams_b9.rio.crs`, is reported as the string `EPSG:32631`.
 The `nodata` value is encoded as 0 and the bounding box corners of our raster are represented by the output of `.bounds()` as a `tuple` (like a list but you can't edit it).
 The height and width match what we saw when we printed the `DataArray`, but by using `.rio.width` and `.rio.height` we can access these values if we need them in calculations.

 We will be exploring this data throughout this episode.
 By the end of this episode, you will be able to understand and explain the metadata output.

 > ## Data Tip - Object names
 > To improve code readability, file and object names should be used that make it clear what is in the file.
-The data for this episode were collected covering Amsterdam, so we'll use a naming convention of `raster_ams`.
+The data for this episode cover Amsterdam, and is from Band 9, so we'll use a naming convention of `raster_ams_b9`.
 {: .callout}

 ## Visualize a Raster